Chicken tenders: Mass production

 Chicken tenders are a mass-produced product in the United States.
 They gained popularity in the mid-to-late 1980s as an alternative fast food choice to chicken nuggets, since they retained more chicken meat.
 Production can involve coating chicken meat with spices, polyphosphate and breading or crumbs, flash-frying the product to hold the breading in place, and then freezing it prior to shipment for consumer, retail and commercial use.
 Tyson Foods is one such company that mass-produces chicken fingers.
 Some are manufactured with a specific flavor profile, such as with a Buffalo-style hot sauce flavor.
 They are also manufactured with flavors such as Honey BBQ and Parmesan Herb Encrusted.

 Variants

 Chicken tenders are sometimes grilled rather than fried; they may accompany salads or pasta.

-The chicken tenders invented at the Puritan Backroom in 1974 were marinated in duck sauce, and marinated "Manchester chicken tenders" can be found at other restaurants in the Manchester area.
+The chicken tenders invented at the Puritan Backroom in 1974 were marinated in pineapple juice, and marinated "Manchester chicken tenders" can be found at other restaurants in the Manchester area.